JKTKops/JBGPL-Compiler/README.md

 A "Hack" CPU emulator is included in the "tools" folder; simply run the CPUEmulator.bat file.
 You can load either Hack Assembly .asm or Hack Binary .hack files into the emulator, it runs both.

-DISCLAIMER: The entirety of the tools folder was copied directly from the nand2tetris Software Suite, which can be found at https://www.nand2tetris.org/software.
+DISCLAIMER: The entirety of the tools folder was copied directly from the nand2tetris Software Suite, which can be found FOR FREE at https://www.nand2tetris.org/software.
 Other files which were included from the Software Suite contain a comment at the top which says so.
 These comments are unmodified.
 Files which do not contain these comments were either written, translated, or assembled by me.